Who were the key officials of Hatshepsut's court?

 The high priest of Amun under Hatshepsut.
 The most powerful religious figure of the reign.

 Hapuseneb's tomb (TT 67) and his statue inscriptions record his many titles: high priest of Amun, overseer of priests of Upper and Lower Egypt, overseer of all the prophets.
-He coordinated the Karnak religious program: the obelisks, the Red Chapel, the bark shrines, the Eighth Pylon.
+He coordinated the Karnak religious program: the obelisks, the Red Chapel, the bark shrines, the Eighth Pylon, and the divine-birth and oracle inscriptions that legitimised Hatshepsut's kingship as sanctioned directly by Amun.

-The high priest of Amun was institutionally powerful: the wealth of the Karnak temple was considerable, and the priesthood was politically influential.
-Hapuseneb's cooperation was essential to Hatshepsut's reign.
+The high priest of Amun was institutionally powerful in his own right: the wealth of the Karnak temple estates was considerable, and the priesthood was politically influential across Egypt.
+By binding the highest religious office to her regime, Hatshepsut linked the crown and the priesthood in one personally loyal appointment; Hapuseneb's active cooperation was structurally essential to a reign whose legitimacy rested so heavily on divine sanction.

 Nehesi

-Nehesi is depicted in the Punt reliefs at Deir el-Bahri as the leader of the Egyptian embassy meeting the queen of Punt.
-His name (Nehesi means "the Nubian") suggests he may have been of Nubian origin or descent, indicating a degree of openness in Hatshepsut's senior court appointments.
+Nehesi is depicted, named, in the Punt reliefs carved on the middle terrace of Djeser-Djeseru at Deir el-Bahri, shown as the leader of the Egyptian embassy meeting the obese queen of Punt, Ati, and her husband.
+His name (from "Nehesy," meaning "the Nubian") suggests he may have been of Nubian origin or descent, which historians take as evidence of a degree of openness, based on ability rather than birth, in Hatshepsut's senior court appointments.

 Ineni